Procedure for Policy Management

 Unit Policy, Standards, and Procedures

-Units may develop their own internal processes to create or revise Unit Policy Documents.
-Policy Liaisons may consult with the Office of Ethics and Policy, request courtesy review from other Liaisons, or request full review by the Office of Ethics and Policy of Unit document drafts in order to improve quality, consistency, efficiency, or coordination.
+Units may develop internal processes to create or revise Unit Policy Documents.
+Policy Liaisons may consult with the Office of Ethics and Policy, request courtesy review from other Liaisons, or request full review by the Office of Ethics and Policy of Unit document drafts to improve quality, consistency, efficiency, or coordination.

 Request to Retire a Policy Document